 Future time: If you want the reservation to start in the future, enter the Year, Month, Day, Hour, and Minute at which you want the reservation to start.
 You must make sure that the date is valid (not February 30th, for example).
 Should you inadvertently enter an invalid date, Merkato attempts to determine your intent and present an equivalent valid date.
+If this is not what you intended to to determine your intent and present an equivalent valid date.
 If this is not what you intended to specify, refuse the reservation and return to the date selection window.
 To select a future start time, enter the time and click the radio button on the left.